-We’re glad to report that 98% of personal injury claims are settled without setting foot inside a court.
+We’re glad to report that most personal injury claims are settled without setting foot inside a court.
 But if it turns out that court is the preferred option, we can assure you there is nothing to be concerned about and we’ll be at your side from day one.
 How does it work?

 First of all, it depends where your case is being heard.
 In Circuit Court cases, your case will be presented in Court by your Barrister.
 In High Court cases, you will be represented by a Senior Counsel as well as a Barrister (Junior Counsel).
 A pre-trial consultation takes place with your Counsel either on the day of the trial or within a day or two previously.
 It’s important to remember that first impressions are important in every walk of life and the courts are no different.
 You should dress in an appropriate manner for your court appearances.

 Where do I get a barrister?

 At Gary Matthews Solicitors, we’ll source only the best people to work with and our experienced Barrister will lead you through your evidence.
 Make sure that you answer all questions as best you can.
 Try to avoid giving hasty or confused replies.
 If you are not sure of the answer of any question, you should say so.
 After the examination by your own Barrister, the Defendant’s Barrister will cross-examine, in an attempt to illicit details from you which may be favourable to the Defendant’s case.
 You should also expect some questions from the judge but sometimes this may not be the case.